 - The Trade Board Limited on matters relating to the issue of Import Licenses;

-- The Ministry of Commerce, Science & Technology and the Ministry of Finance & Planning on matters relating to Motor Vehicle Policy;
+- The Ministry of Industry, Investment & Commerce and the Ministry of Finance & Public Service on matters relating to Motor Vehicle Policy;

 - The Offices of the Services Commission on matters related to the Skills Bank Facility;

-- The Ministry of Development, the Ministry of Commerce, Science & Technology and the Ministry of Water & Housing on matters relating to the provision of utility services to persons re-establishing their home in Jamaica;
+- The Ministry of Local Government & Community Development, the Ministry of Industry, Investment & Commerce and the Ministry of Economic Growth and job creation on matters relating to the provision of utility services to persons re-establishing their home in Jamaica;

-- The Ministry of Commerce, Science & Technology and JAMPRO on matters relating to Investment Policy and business Start-Ups.
+- The Ministry of Industry, Investment & Commerce and JAMPRO on matters relating to Investment Policy and business Start-Ups.

 Among the important tasks performed by the Jamaicans Overseas Department are: